+2. Briefly describe what Erin's role will be when it comes to servicing this account in the future.

+Processing Renewal Business

-Section 6: Managing the Agency Workflows and Procedures 2.
-Briefly describe what Erin's role will be when it comes to servicing this account in the future.
-P rocessing Renewal Business Knowledge Check u introduce your new colleague, Sarah, to the renewal list.
-What actions you explain to her will need to be taken with the list?
+You introduce your new colleague, Sarah, to the renewal list.
+What actions do you explain to her will need to be taken with the list?
 Explain to her the opportunities it presents.

-I. the following are items that need to be accomplished to bring in new business, EXCEPT:
+1. The following are items that need to be accomplished to bring in new business, EXCEPT:

-☐ Submit to markets
+- Submit to markets

-Establish a plan
+- Establish a plan

-Submit endorsement request
+- Submit endorsement request

-Gather account information and document
+- Gather account information and document

-2. Iris wants to grow her insurance agency by writing new business.
+- 2. Iris wants to grow her insurance agency by writing new business.
 She seeks to do so by looking at her existing client base and promoting products that are related or complementary to the existing coverage they have, or that other departments within the agency offer.
 This is an example of securing new business through:

-Account rounding

-☐ Producer generated
+- Producer generated

-Advertising/internet
+- Advertising/internet

-Referrals
+- Referrals

-3. The quality of the product and pricing you will have available to present to the prospect is dependent on the quality of your submission and the markets selected.
-Each of the following are examples of when insurance company underwriters are more receptive, EXCEPT:
+- The quality of the product and pricing you will have available to present to the prospect 3. is dependent on the quality of your submission and the markets selected.
+Each of the following are examples of when insurance company underwriters are more receptive, FXCFPT:

-☐ The applications are accurate, complete, and legible.
+- The applications are accurate, complete, and legible.

-☐ The account meets the company guidelines.
+The account meets the company guidelines.

-A cover letter is included to provide additional details or explanations when needed.

-A misrepresentation is made on the application

-4. Sydney is reviewing the business auto application on one of her accounts.
-Since it is missing some information the underwriter will need to determine renewal coverage and pricing, Sydney should contact:

-Sam, a listed driver on the current auto application
+- A misrepresentation is made on the application.. - 4.
+Sydney is reviewing the business auto application on one of her accounts.
+Since it is missing some information the underwriter will need to determine renewal coverage and pricing, Sydney should contact: - Sam, a listed driver on the current auto application

-☐ Bob Smith, the named insured
+Bob Smith, the named insured

-☐ Karen, the office manager

-☐ Kim, Bob Smith's daughter
+Kim, Bob Smith's daughter